vincent-lafouasse/libbitcast/README.md

 ## support for

-- 16, 24, 32, and 64 bit signed and unsigned integers
+- 16, 24, 32, and 64 bit signed and unsigned integers, 24 bit integers are stored in their 32 bit counterpart
 - 32, and 64 bit floats

 ## usage